-"What is the occasion of this festival?1 asked Wilkins.
-"I do not know laughed the King.
-"The reason lies buried in the past.
-Tradition has it that the hunt was begun in Cdbercor's time.
-He used ix as a means of helping recruit knights into his service- Legend tells that if a man could kill three boars in a day with out dismounting or changing horses, he was made a knight before the sun set
+a means of helping recruit knights into his service.
+Legend tells that if a man could kill three boars in a day with-out dismounting or changing hones, he was made a knight before the sun set!"

-"The bunt was nol held in later years while Eskevar was away at war.
-But we revived the custom said Toll
+"The hunt was not held in later years-while Eskevar was away at war.
+But we revived the custom," said Toli.

-"Yes, ix was all Toll's doing!" said Quentin.
-"He wanted to display his horsesi What better way than a bunt'
+"Yes, it was all Toli's doing!" said Quentin.
+"He wanted to display his horses!
+What better way than a hunt?"

 Wilkins nodded knowingly.
-"These horses of yours, master I have heard of them also.
+"These horses of yours, master-I have heard of them also.
 Even in faraway Elsendor the Dragon King's horses are highly regarded."

-Just then there was a motion in the doorway, and Quentm looked up to see Queen Bria and Lady Esme step into the halL Both were wearing light summer gowns of sendal: Bnas was rose and Esme's russet.
+Just then there was a motion in the doorway, and Quentin looked up to see Queen Bria and Lady Esme step into the hall.
+Both were wearing light summer gowns of sendai: Bria's was rose and Esme's russet.
 He smiled broadly and went up to them.
 "Good evening, my love."
 He kissed his wife.
 "Esme, I am so glad you have come.
 It is happiness itself to see you."
-He pulled her to him in a fond embrace and kissed her check.
-Welcome.
+He pulled her to him in a fond embrace and kissed her cheek.
+"Welcome.
 I hope you have come prepared to remain with us a long time."

 "Thank you, Quentin.
 You are looking fit as ever.
-Bria tells me the work on the temple continues apace' Her eyes darted away from his momentarily.
+Bria tells me the work on the temple continues apace."
+Her eyes darted away from his momentarily.

 "Yes," replied Quentin.
 "The work goes on.
 But we can talk of that later.
-I imagine you would like to greet ' He turned, casting a quick glance behind him.
+I imagine you would like to greet-" He turned, casting a quick glance behind him.
 "Where has he disappeared to all of a sudden?
 He was here but a moment ago."

-"Who. my lord?"
+"Who, my lord?"